Will Medicare Cover Meal Delivery and Grocery Shopping?

 - You have disabilities and live with older adults may be eligible for this program

 The Programs of All-Inclusive Care for the Elderly (PACE) is a Medicare-run program that helps older adults stay in their communities rather than move into nursing homes.
-As part of these efforts, PACE offers meal delivery services if applicants are 55 years old or older, live in a PACE service area, and are eligible for nursing care but can still live safely in the community.
+As part of these efforts, PACE offers grocery delivery services if applicants are 55 years old or older, live in a PACE service area, and are eligible for nursing care but can still live safely in the community.

 Meals on Wheels

 Meals on Wheels provides meal delivery services for those with limited mobility or other physical challenges, including older adults.
 Programs are administered by local Meals on Wheels branches, each of which has different eligibility criteria.
-Typically, those eligible to receive meals from Meals on Wheels deliveries can pay for their meals on a sliding scale, with lower income individuals being asked to only contribute what they can afford.
+Typically, those eligible to receive meals from Meals on Wheels deliveries can pay for their meals on a sliding scale, with lower-income individuals being asked to only contribute what they can afford.

 Other Local Programs